oSquat/mooltipy/README.md

 # Mooltipy
-A Mooltipass Python library and command line management utilities.
+A [Mooltipass](http://themooltipass.com) Python library and command line management utilities.

 Under heavy development.
-I just got my unit ~ a couple weeks ago.
 This could be called alpha stage work at the moment.

 ## Installation & Usage
-You can install mooltipy using pip.
+You can the lastest stable release of mooltipy using pip.
 ```
-user@box:~/$ pip install mooltipy
+user@box:~/$ sudo pip install mooltipy
 ```

 ### Manage Login Contexts
-Manage login contexts with Mooltipy.
-The example below is a terrible idea since you might log your password to .bash_history... but this should be fixed soon with self-generating, random passwords.
+Add login contexts with mooltipy:

 ```
+# Add or update user_name at example.com with a randomly generated password.
+$ mooltipy set example.com -u user_name

+# ... ask for the password rather than generating one.
-$ mooltipy login tripod.com --login=user_name --password="P@ssw0rd"
+$ mooltipy set example.com -u user_name -p

+# ... some sites only allow alphanumeric passwords, so don't generate symbols.
+$ mooltipy set example.com -u user_name -c alnum
 ```

 ### Manage Data Contexts